-$$\theta = \alpha L C \tag{1}$$
+$$\theta = \alpha LC \tag{1}$$

-where Θ (degrees) is the angle through which the plane of polarization is rotated by a solution with concentration C (g/cm3) and length L (cm).
+where θ (degrees) is the angle through which the plane of polarization is rotated by a solution with concentration C (g/cm3) and length L (cm).
 The specific rotary power, α (degrees/(g/cm2)), is the characteristic of a particular substance at the wavelength of light used for the measurements.

-Equation (1) says that a measurement of Θ vs. L for a solution of unknown concentration should yield a linear graph with slope equal to αC (degrees/cm).
-Also, measurements of Θ vs. C at constant L, should yield a linear graph with slope αL (degrees/(g/cm3)).
+Equation (1) says that a measurement of θ vs. L for a solution of 'unknown' concentration should yield a linear graph with slope equal to αC (degrees/cm).
+Also, measurements of θ vs. C at constant L, should yield a linear graph with slope αL (degrees/(g/cm3)).
 In this case L is easily measured and α can be determined.
-Hence the unknown concentration in the second set of measurements can be determined from $C = (\alpha C)/\alpha$, where (αC) is the slope of the graph for the unknown and α is determined from the first set of measurements.
+Hence the unknown concentration can be determined using the α determined from the known concentrations.